Darkness Visible: A Study of Vergil's Aeneid: Reception

 The book received mixed reviews upon publication.
 The British Latinist Nicholas Horsfall considered it "difficult, wayward, and provocative" while conceding that it was "deeply stimulating, often entertaining, and strikingly independent in outlook".
 He accepted Johnson's claim that the world of the Aeneid is chaotic and dark, but criticised the book for a number of inaccuracies including interpretation, bibliographic documentation, and awareness of contemporary scholarship.
 In a review for Arion, the classicist William Porter praised the book for rejecting the predominant social-political interpretation of the poem.
 Sharing Horsfall's assessment, he endorsed the book's analysis of Vergil's negative imagery but wrote that Johnson failed to see the wider implications of his observations and pursued his main line of argumentation "to the exclusion of all others".

 Several reviewers commented on Johnson's writing style.
 For the Vergil scholar Harry Rutledge, the book's style exhibited "the remarkable qualities of the oracular, the arcane, the arrestingly simple", although it suffered from the "aphoristic brevity" of its arguments.
-The poet K. W. Gransden, on the other hand, thought that Johnson had a tendency to unnecessary obscurity and mystification.
+The poet and classicist K. W. Gransden, on the other hand, thought that Johnson had a tendency to unnecessary obscurity and mystification.
 He also objected to the use of untranslated quotation of ancient Greek and the lack of bibliographic documentation.

 Harvard school

 In the first chapter, Johnson divides previous scholarship of the Aeneid into a 'European' and a 'Harvard' school.
-The latter term in particular became a standard descriptor for the pessimistic scholarship of the poem produced in the English-speaking world.
+The latter term in particular became a standard descriptor for the pessimistic scholarship of the poem, produced in the English-speaking world.
 In 1995, Clausen, whom Johnson had identified as a proponent of the Harvard School, published a short article about the term.
 Crediting Johnson with inventing it, he argues that the designation is a misnomer since most of the ideas central to his school of thought originated at places other than Harvard University.
 Instead, Clausen suggests that he and Parry formed some of their thoughts about the poem while working at Amherst College.